Simiine/CI-Project-2/README.md

 - People who enjoy learning facts

 # User Stories
-- As a user I want the site to be eay to use and navigate
+- As a user, I want the site to be easy to use and navigate
-- As a user I want the site to be fun and interactive
+- As a user, I want the site to be fun and interactive
-- As a user I want to be able to learn and gain knoweldge playing the game
+- As a user, I want to be able to learn and gain knowledge playing the game
-- As a user I want to be able to track my score
+- As a user, I want to be able to track my score
-- As a user I want a responsive site so I can play the game on any device
+- As a user, I want a responsive site so I can play the game on any device

 # Design Choices
 ## Colour Pallette